The French Capital in a Nutshell: 24 Hours in Paris

 TRANSPORTATION: Château Rouge → Châtelet via Métro 4 (11 min, 3 stops, €2.15)

-Lace up your walking shoes because the rest of your day will be a trek through the city.
-From Montmartre, we took the Metro towards the 4th arrondissement.
-If you're a baguette lover (who isn't?), my best friend recommended a great bakery near this Metro entrance – we didn't stop here, but she was referring to Paris Baguette Châtelet.
+Lace up your walking shoes, the rest of the day will be a trek through the city.
+From Montmartre, head towards the 4th arrondissement, but first grab a baguette to snack on from Paris Baguette Châtelet near the metro entrance.

 Shakespeare and Company